How to Sterilise Glass Jam Jars Five Ways

 If you’re recycling old jars, make sure you’ve removed any labels that might have had any kind of metallic paint/ink on them too.
 Here’s my guide to removing labels from glass jars in case any are particularly stubborn.

-Now that we’ve gotten the safety stuff out of the way, the quickest way to sterilise jars in the microwave is to wash your jar in hot soapy water and rinse it as before.
-Then place your wet jar in the microwave on full power for about 45 seconds (or until bone dry).
+Now that we’ve gotten the safety stuff out of the way, the quickest way to sterilise jars in the microwave is to thoroughly wash your jar in hot soapy water and rinse it as before.
+Then place your wet jar upright in the microwave on full power for about 60 seconds (or until bone dry).
 Once it’s done in the microwave, make sure you fill the jar whilst it is still hot.

 If you’re in a proverbial pickle and need to sterilise metal lids quickly, don’t worry.
-Even just washing them in warm soapy water and then placing them in a bowl of boiling water while you microwave your jars quickly is sufficient.
+Even just washing them in warm soapy water and then placing them in a bowl of boiling water while you microwave your jars quickly is generally sufficient.

 In The Dishwasher

-To sterilise jam jars in your dishwasher simply put your dishwasher on at its maximum temperature.
-My dishwasher has a top heat of 70°C. Then allow it to run through a full wash and dry cycle so that the jars and lids are bone dry and still hot when you take them out.
-Here’s my guide to plastic-free dishwasher detergent in case it’s of interest!
+To sterilise jam jars in your dishwasher simply, pop your jars in top rack and put your dishwasher on at its maximum temperature.
+This should preferably be something 70°C / 158°F or above.
+Don’t add any detergent.
+Then allow it to run through a full wash and dry cycle, ensuring the jars and lids are bone dry and still hot when you take them out.Â

 In An Aga